 There's absolutely no comparison between these sumptuous pillows of marshmallow goodness and the store-bought variety.
-For a child's birthday, end of school bash, BBQ, or any other special occasion, it's definitely worth going the extra mile.
+For a child's birthday, end of school bash, BBQ, or any other special occasion, it's definitely worth going the extra mile for homemade kosher marshmallows.

 Vanilla Bean Marshmallows